Jhulelal Institute of Technology: Rotaract Club

 An installation ceremony of the Rotaract Club of Nagpur took place in JIT on 15 August 2009 by the hands of Shri Sanjay Meshram, the chief guest of the function.
 The Rotaract Club comes under Rotary Club, Nagpur, Ishanya.
 Shri Kamal Taori, Director of Youth Services; Rtn Naresh Jain, President Nagpur – Ishanya; Shri.
 Pramod Pampatwar, Secretary of Rotary Club, Nagpur; Shri Mahesh Sadhwani, Chairman SSCT; Dr. S.V.
 Gole, Vice-principal JIT; Shri Virendra Kukreja, and Secretary SSCT graced the function with their presence.
 The installation was followed by tree planting.

-Polio awareness camp: The NSS department of JIT and the Rotaract Club of Nagpur arranged a camp for spreading awareness regarding one of the deadliest diseases, polio.
-About 40 members together assembled on JIT grounds and then proceeded to nearby villages.
-The members divided themselves into groups of five and then worked for a noble cause encouraging the villagers of Gumthala and Lonara village near JIT to take their children for polio drops.

-Teaching Campaign: The Rotaract Club of JIThad organized a teaching campaign at Bokahara.
-The students of class I-VII grades had a fun-filled learning experience with the members.
-The two-hour teaching session ended with the distribution of biscuits and sweets.
-The campaign involved twenty Rotaract members of JIT.

-In Rotaract Club, students were taught about personality development, time management and leadership skills.
+In Rotaract Club, students were taught about personality development, time management, and leadership skills.

 Student Association

 Zeal - department electronics and telecommunications

-A state level mini project competition "Rhapsodize" was organised at JIT on 1 March 2011 by CS/IT and ETC departments under the forum Encyphrist and Zeal.
+A state-level mini project competition "Rhapsodize" was organized at JIT on 1 March 2011 by CS/IT and ETC departments under the forum Encyphrist and Zeal.
 Students from various colleges participated in the events.
 The event was held in the computer center of the college.
 Prizes were distributed.

 Sports

 Department of Physical Education

-The main objective of the Department of Physical Education is to develop overall the personality of the student by cultivating social habits through NSS and Rotaract.
-The department has indoor and outdoor sports facilities.
-This year JIT students participated in various sports organized by RTM Nagpur University and showed remarkable performance as compared to other new colleges.

-It is aptly said that college is not only about paper qualifications but the overall development of an individual to emerge as leaders of tomorrow with strong character.
-Believing this, the department of physical education has given its students a platform to exhibit their skills.
-The aim of the department is to get maximum participation from the students and make the students aware of competitions.
-The year 2101-2011 saw a phenomenal rise in the activities in college in terms of both quality and volume.

-As per the university calendar, the teams for various events are selected through an inter-section intra mural jallosh cup matches.
-Games in which Jitians participated at university level are as follows:
+As per the university calendar, the teams for various events are selected through inter-section intra mural jallosh cup matches.
+Games in which Jitians participated at the university level are as follows: